nikfaris88/Mobile-XDK-Fiuu-Android-Library/README.md

 <img src="https://user-images.githubusercontent.com/38641542/74424311-a9d64000-4e8c-11ea-8d80-d811cfe66972.jpg">

-This is the finished and working Razer Merchant Servicexs Android payment module, which can be added to Android Studio as a MOLPayXDK module by using the Gradle integration from the JCenter/Maven repository.
+This is the finished and working Razer Merchant Services Android payment module, which can be added to Android Studio as a MOLPayXDK module by using the Gradle integration from the JCenter/Maven repository.
 For reference purposes, an example application project (MOLPayXdkExample) for the MOLPayXDK framework integration is given.

 # How does it work ?